2020s in economic history: Remote work

 During the COVID-19 pandemic, remote work became common due to social distancing requirements.
 In France, 84% of office workers had returned to offices by late 2020, but only 40% had in the UK.
 New hybrid arrangements emerged, with only half of the 74% of German office employees going to office doing so for the whole working week around the same time.
 Similar figures were true for other major European countries.

 Inflation

 A worldwide increase in inflation began in mid-2021, with many countries seeing their highest inflation rates in decades.
 It has been attributed to various causes, including pandemic-related economic dislocation; the fiscal and monetary stimulus provided in 2020 and 2021 by governments and central banks around the world in response to the pandemic were also instrumental.
-Unexpected recovery in demand through 2021 ultimately led to historic and broad supply shortages (including chip shortages and energy shortages) amid increasing consumer demand.
+Unexpected recovery in demand through 2021 ultimately led to historic and broad supply shortages (including chip shortages, energy shortages, and memory shortages) amid increasing consumer demand.
 Worldwide construction sectors were also hit.

 In early 2022, the Russian invasion of Ukraine's effect on global oil prices, natural gas, fertilizer, and food prices further exacerbated the situation.
 Higher gasoline prices were a major contributor to inflation as oil producers saw record profits.
 Debate arose over whether inflationary pressures were transitory or persistent.
 Central banks responded by aggressively increasing interest rates.